 6. If you are uploading a file, you will be prompted to select the file and upload it.
 Otherwise, you're done - library staff will contact you if there are any questions or problems that merge while processing your request.

 Reusing items from a previous class can save significant time in both data entry and reserves processing.
-Follow the subsequent steps to import items in Canvas.
+This is also known as "cloning."

 For specific Yale course reserves: